paragonie/ciphersweet/README.md

 **Requires PHP 5.5+**, although 7.2 is recommended for better performance.

+CipherSweet is available under the very permissive [ISC License](https://github.com/paragonie/ciphersweet/blob/master/LICENSE) which allows you to use CipherSweet in any of your PHP projects, commercial or noncommercial, open source or proprietary, at no cost to you.

 ## CipherSweet Features at a Glance

 * Encryption that targets the 256-bit security level